marcelorhc/supermetrics-iot/README.md

 Hi, I really enjoyed working on this assignment.
 I hope you like the solution.

-Since there was no contracts, my idea was a flow to create and manage the existing devices and a flow to save the readings and query for the aggregations (as requested in the document).
+- Since there were no contracts, my idea was a flow to create and manage the existing devices and a flow to save the readings and query for the aggregations (as requested in the document).
+- The system can't save a reading from an unknown device previously saved.

-For saving the readings I left an open endpoint and I manually map the devices we are accepting.
+- For saving the readings, I left an open endpoint, and I manually map the devices we are accepting.
+- MongoDB was chosen because of the unstructured data and the amount of savings per second.
+- I used MongoDB time series and some indexes to improve the performance of the aggregation.

-I also assume the amount of devices would not be that high, thats why I left a find all devices.
+- I also assume the number of devices would not be that high, that's why I left a find all devices.

 Performance:
 - I tested saving 600 readings per second and it was working fine